Basic Information about the Waste Reduction Model (WARM)

 On this page:

-WARM calculates and totals GHG emissions of baseline and alternative waste management practices—source reduction, recycling, combustion, composting, anaerobic digestion and landfilling.
+WARM is a tool that calculates and totals GHG emissions of baseline and alternative waste management practices—source reduction, recycling, combustion, composting, anaerobic digestion and landfilling.
 The model calculates emissions across a wide range of material types commonly found in municipal solid waste in the following:

 - metric tons of carbon dioxide equivalent (MTCO2E),